hyperledger/toc/governing-documents/security.md

 8. [Private Patch Deployment Infrastructure](#private-patch-deployment-infrastructure)

-In each of these sections, and in the associated [security-template.md], the current Hyperledger "best practices" are defined.
+In each of these sections, and in the associated [security-template.md], the current LF Decentralized Trust "best practices" are defined.
 In some sections are alternatives (tagged "**Alternative:**") that projects may want to use.
-When projects vary from the current Hyperledger best practices, the documented alternatives **MUST** adhere to this policy.
+When projects vary from the current LF Decentralized Trust best practices, the documented alternatives **MUST** adhere to this policy.

 ## What Is a Vulnerability Disclosure Policy?